-The easiest way for the GM to handle magic wielding foes is to assume and narrate, that hits inflicted on the characters are from magical sources; beams of energy, crackling lightning and so on.
+The easiest way for the referee to handle magic wielding foes is to assume and narrate, that hits inflicted on the characters are from magical sources; beams of energy, crackling lightning and so on.

 A more satisfying method is to pick one or two colours of magic and assign the foe one spell of each level.
-Spells will most likely be activated when a character is due to suffer a hit of damage but the GM may also allocate a dice-roll result or range of numbers that will bring forth the magical effect.
+Spells will most likely be activated when a character is due to suffer a hit of damage but the referee may also allocate a dice-roll result or range of numbers that will bring forth the magical effect or simply allow the foe to cast one spell of its choice per combat round.

-When characters must resist the effects of an enemy spell, use the casting difficulty of the spell as the target number: 5 + (spell level x2) or the DN specified in the spell's description.
+When characters must resist the effects of an enemy spell, use the casting difficulty of the spell as the target number: 6 + (spell level x2) or the DN specified in the spell's description.